tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/ml_regression_python.md

 #### Splitting data into train and test sets
-Before you start training your model on the data, set aside a part of it to test and evaluate the model afterward.
+Before you start training your model on the data, set aside a part of it to test and evaluate the model afterwards.
 This process is known as train-test-split.
-The easiest way to do this is by using the train_test_split function from the sklearn library.
+The easiest way to do this is by using the `train_test_split()` function from the `sklearn` library.

 {{% codeblock %}}